Are you wondering how often you should send a CSAT survey? Looking for information on the most optimal CSAT survey frequency?

 - You can show an unintrusive in-app CSAT survey while customers are using the product.
 The fact that the person is currently engaged with your product increases the chances of them sharing their feedback about it.

-- Similarly, if you want to examine the satisfaction with your support, send the survey right after the live chat, phone call, or a resolved support ticket.
+- Similarly, if you want to examine your satisfaction with your support, send the survey right after the live chat, phone call, or a resolved support ticket.

 But How Often Should You Survey Customers with CSAT?